 Cathedral Lakes Trail is a 8.7 mile moderately trafficked out and back trail located near Yosemite National Park, California that features a lake and is rated as moderate.
-The trail offers a number of activity options and is accessible from March until October.
+The trail offers a number of activity options and is best used from March until October.
 Horses are also able to use this trail.

 The trail is fairly steep, rising 1,000 feet in about 3.5 miles.
 The trail is also located at high elevation, so the air is thinner, possibly causing those that are not acclimated to the elevation to tire faster, and fatigue.
 The view upon arrival is worth ever bit of work it takes to get there.
 Cathedral Peak rises beyond a pristine alpine lake.
 Along side of the lake a beautiful meadow filled with wildflowers adds color to this amazing landscape.
 It is truly paradise.
 But it is essential to register early if you plan to stay overnight.
 The campgrounds fill up fast.

 Was amazing a bit hard at the very beginning but worth everything!!

 Beautiful hike to some alpine lakes.
 The first part of the hike is actually pretty steep, but as soon as you get past that, it's an easy and enjoyable hike.
 We got lost for a few minutes on the return portion because the trail wasn't marked very well.
 There were a fair amount of people on the trail.
 I recommend this hike if you want a day or two outside of Yosemite Valley.
 Tuolumne Meadows area is very beautiful and worth the drive!